-This Fellows program will provide students the opportunity to interact with the faculty in small classes as well as collaborate with faculty on state-of-the art industry and research projects.
+In addition, this Fellows program will provide students the opportunity to interact with the faculty in small classes as well as collaborate with faculty on state-of-the-art industry and research projects.
 The Fellows in this program will also assist faculty in integrating emerging technologies into the undergraduate IS curriculum.

 Curriculum: one-year program

 - BMGT301(Introduction to Information Systems) - Fall, if not taken before entrance to iTBT

 - BMGT 302F (dedicated Fellows section of Business Computer Application Programming) - Fall

 - BMGT 402F (dedicated Fellows section of Database Management Systems) - Spring

 iTBT Fellows are required to participate in at least two co-curricular events each semester such as: